What is Urology?

-PSA is a protein produced by both noncancerous and cancerous tissue in the prostate, and mostly found in semen.
-In addition, little amounts of ordinarily circulate in the blood.
+PSA is a protein produced by both noncancerous and cancerous tissue in the prostate and is mostly found in semen.
+In addition, little amounts ordinarily circulate in the blood.

 if the test can identify high levels of PSA it may indicate the presence of prostate cancer.
 However, many other conditions, for example, an inflamed or enlarged prostate, can also increase PSA levels.

 The examination can be performed at any time of the day, and it does not require fasting.
-However, avoiding intercourse (sexual intercourse) 48 hours before the examination.
+However, avoid intercourse (sexual intercourse) 48 hours before the examination.

 Frequently Asked Questions